 - Roasted or grilled vegetables (eggplant, asparagus, peppers)

 - Foods cooked with garlic and olive oil

 The 2017 vintage saw our drought end with a bang, as we received 43 inches of rain and saw our rainiest month ever in January.
 The wet soils delayed budbreak to a normal timeframe, and produced such a healthy vineyard that we saw canopy sizes and cane lengths we hadn’t seen in years.
 The summer began relatively cool, but was punctuated by two heat spikes, one in early July and the other in late August, that accelerated ripening and produced intense flavors.
 The resulting vintage shows the health of the vines with a combination of concentration and freshness, with bright acids framing powerful fruit.

 The grapes for our Esprit de Tablas Blanc were grown on our certified organic and biodynamic estate vineyard.

 The fruit was whole cluster pressed, and fermented with native yeasts.
 The Roussanne was fermented in neutral oak of various sizes: 60-gallon oak barrels, 170-gallon demi-muids, and 1200-gallon foudres.
-The Grenache Blanc was fermented in stainless steel and also in one foudre, and the Picpoul Blanc was fermented in small neutral oak and stainless steel barrels.
+The Grenache Blanc was fermented in stainless steel and also in one foudre, and the Picpoul Blanc, Clairette Blanche, and Picardan were fermented in stainless steel and a little neutral wood.
 All the wines went through malolactic fermentation.
-The Esprit Blanc was selected from the vintage's best lots, blended, and returned to foudre in April 2017, and aged an additional 8 months in foudre until its bottling in December 2018 and letting it rest an additional 9 months in bottle before release.
+The Esprit Blanc was selected from the vintage's best lots, blended, and returned to foudre in April 2018, and aged an additional 8 months in foudre until its bottling in December 2018 and letting it rest an additional 9 months in bottle before release.